 The Children’s Discovery Garden is filled with natural materials and living plants.
 The sensory garden overflows with interesting and delightful plants such as mints, lamb’s ear, lemon balm and may others.
 The vegetable garden has a wide variety of plants from sunflowers to herbs, carrots, beans, and greens.
 Other perennial food plants include plants such as cherry and mulberry trees, strawberries and currants.
 Additional ground covers are being incorporated into the space to reduce the need for watering and weeding and to add beauty.
 The city recycling coordinator has donated a compost bin for easy disposal of plant material.

-A selection of high quality items were purchased for the outdoor classroom.
+A selection of high-quality items were purchased for the outdoor classroom.
 Elements are durable and require little maintenance.
 Benches, stump stools, activity furniture, tables, balance beam and many loose parts are all made of wood.
-The abundant plantings and use of natural materials lets nature’s beauty shine through.
+The abundant plantings and use of natural materials let nature’s beauty shine through.